2022 Alabama Crimson Tide football team: Walk-ons

-2023 Overall class rankings

 NFL draft

-Several Crimson Tide players have declared for the 2022 NFL Draft thus far.
+Several Crimson Tide players have declared for the 2022 NFL draft thus far.
 Wide receivers Slade Bolden, John Metchie III and Jameson Williams, running back Brian Robinson, offensive lineman Evan Neal, defensive lineman Phidarian Mathis, defensive backs Josh Jobe and Jalyn Armour-Davis and linebackers Chris Allen and Christian Harris.
 They all entered their names into the draft pool.
 Due to COVID-19, the NCAA granted an extra year of eligibility to all college athletes, and all could have returned for another year at Alabama.